13 Minutes (2021 film): Box office

 13 Minutes grossed $45,653 in the United Arab Emirates and $21,760 in Portugal, for a worldwide total of $67,413.

 Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 27% based on 22 reviews, with an average rating of 4.3/10.
-On Metacritic, the film holds a score of 40 out of 100, based on 5 critics, indicating "mixed or average reviews".
+On Metacritic, the film holds a score of 40 out of 100, based on 5 critics, indicating "mixed or average" reviews.

 The Guardian gave the film a middling review, as it found the plot weakened by convenient turns of fate against negatively portrayed characters.
-Rex Reed for The New York Observer gave an overall positive review, that "the film is sometimes contrived in its efforts to keep the various plot lines connected," but "benefits substantially from the compelling contributions of a likable cast."
+Rex Reed for The New York Observer gave an overall positive review, stating that "the film is sometimes contrived in its efforts to keep the various plot lines connected," but "benefits substantially from the compelling contributions of a likable cast."